Postage stamp crafts are fun, free and easy. They are also a great resource for creating unique art and personalized handmade gifts.

 The Best Postage Stamp Craft Ideas

 Some postage stamp crafts require a lot of stamps.
-Luckily packets of used mixed postage stamps can be bought very cheaply on sites like Amazon and eBay.
+Luckily, packets of used mixed postage stamps can be bought cheaply on sites like Amazon and eBay.
 My local charity shop sells packets of used stamps for crafting.

-Sometimes these packets of stamps have been pre-sorted by countries, themes and colours.
+Sometimes, these packets of stamps are pre-sorted by country, theme, and colour.

 1. How To Make Postage Stamp Magnets

-Glass stamp magnets look really good on any fridge or notice board.
-They would make a lovely gift too, especially if you use postage stamps of a favourite country or theme.
+Glass stamp magnets look great on any fridge or notice board.
+They would also make a lovely gift, especially if you use postage stamps from a favourite country or theme.

 What you need

-Step1: Find and choose a postage stamp that is roughly the same size as your glass tile.
+Step 1: Find and choose a postage stamp roughly the same size as your glass tile.

 Step 2: Paste the front of the stamp with Mod Podge.
 Then stick it to the back of the tile.

-Step 3: When the glue has dried trimmed away any excess paper.
+Step 3: When the glue has dried, trim away any excess paper.

 Step 4: Finish off the postage stamp magnet by adding a self-adhesive magnet to the back.

 They would make a great gift for anyone with wanderlust.
-The stamps would also look great on this upcycled world map magnetic board.
+The stamps would also look great on this upcycled world map magnetic board, or if you glue them to a giant paper clip, you can make DIY bookmarks.

 2. Postage Stamp Collages

-Another great postage stamp craft is to make collages.
-These can be for handmade crafts or as framed gifts.
+Another great postage stamp craft is collages.
+These can be used for handmade crafts or as framed gifts.
 Postage stamps look especially good when collaged into a shape, such as a heart or Christmas tree.
-The collages can be made either with stamps of one particular colour or with a similar theme.
+The collages can be made with stamps of one particular colour or a similar theme.

 Here is an example of how to make a heart stamp collage.
 This would make a great Valentine’s gift or a gift for a couple.